 Word Work is a time during the day when students sit and work in small groups.
 Word Work can include using various ipad apps, building sight words, practicing letter formation with sand, shaving cream and/or Play-Doh.

 Work on Writing is a time during the day when students work on letter formation using paper and pencil, practice writing sight words, sentences, stories and labeling.

-Every Monday, students in Kindergarten are given a chance to share, write and draw about their weekend.
-Students are encouraged to use detail in their drawings and if they write a sentence or two, they are encouraged to start the sentence with a capital and end it with a period.
+Every Monday, students in Kindergarten are given a chance to share and draw about their weekend.
+Students are encouraged to use detail in their drawings and we are practicing how to draw people.
 Some students forget what they did over the weekend or confuse the weekend with vacation.
 Maybe you could have a discussion on Sunday evening or Monday morning about a weekend activity they want to share with the class.

 In Science, we are talking about the 4 seasons (Fall, Winter, Spring and Summer).
 We are also talking about weather changes as seasons change.

-We are also discussing the 5 senses (hearing, vision, taste, smell, and touch).
+We will begin discussing the 5 senses (hearing, vision, taste, smell, and touch).